Decentral-America/DCC-WAVES-Gateway/README.md

 # TN <-> Waves Platform Gateway Framework

+Inspired by Hawky's Waves-ERC20 Gateway: https://github.com/PyWaves/Waves-ERC20-Gateway
+But rewritten to be published under FOSS license.

 This framework allows to easily establish a gateway between any Waves token and the TN Platform.
 ## Installation